SELECTED BRONZES

 Size: 35 ⅝ x 15 ¾ x 14 ⅛ inches

-Rodin’s most symbolic study of Balzac, this piece depicts the author as having exaggerated musculature and a young and virile body.
+Rodin’s most symbolic study of Balzac, this piece depicts the author with exaggerated muscles and a young and virile body.
 In this controversial image Rodin associated intellectual and artistic creativity with sexual prowess, all attributes for which Balzac was equally famous.

 Originally modeled in1897